 The Courts act to protect the rights of the regulated

 Securities attorneys have often suffered the frustration of dealing with regulators who attempt to enforce rules which are unclear, and sometimes, unwritten.
-While the SEC, the NASD and the state securities authorities have broad powers to enforce their statutes and rules, they must apply those rules in a consistent and even handed manner.
+While the SEC, FINRA and the state securities authorities have broad powers to enforce their statutes and rules, they must apply those rules in a consistent and even handed manner.
+When they do not, the Courts will regulate the SEC

 Government agencies and self-regulatory agencies have an obligation to act in a manner that is not arbitrary or capricious.
 That is, they have an obligation to clearly define their rules, and interpretations of their rules, so that the persons can understand an application of the rules whose conduct is subject to the jurisdiction of the agency.
 This only makes sense, as one cannot be expected to conform his conduct to a rule or standard until the rule and standards are defined by the regulatory agency.